-Managers and heads of departments are responsible for ensuring that all the hazardous substances used in their areas of control are identified (inventories can be useful) and assessed.
+Managers are responsible for ensuring that all the hazardous substances used in their areas of control are identified (inventories can be useful) and assessed.
 Technical information is available from the suppliers of the substances and this should be obtained and used as the basis for assessment.
 Workplace exposure limits must be identified and taken into account, as an indicator of risk.